Irreligion in Bangladesh: Legal framework

+According to the Bangladeshi constitution, “The state religion of the Republic is Islam, but the State shall ensure equal status and equal rights in the practice of the Hindu, Buddhist, Christian, and other religions.”
+The constitution stipulates the state should not grant political status in favor of any religion and bans religiously based political parties.
+It provides for the right to profess, practice, or propagate all religions “subject to law, public order, and morality” and states religious communities or denominations have the right to establish, maintain, and manage their religious institutions.
+The constitution states no one attending any educational institution shall be required to receive instruction in, or participate in ceremonies or worship pertaining to, a religion to which he or she does not belong to.

 Although Bangladesh does not possess a blasphemy law directly mandating the death penalty, Sections 295A and 298 of the Penal Code are regularly employed to file cases against atheist bloggers and writers.
 Islamist parties have long demanded that the punishment under these sections be elevated to the death penalty.
 Under Section 28 of the Digital Security Act (DSA) enacted in 2018, which criminalizes acts that hurt religious values, numerous journalists and bloggers have been arrested.

 State censorship

 During the Ekushey Book Fairs of 2023 and 2024, the Bangla Academy refused to allocate a stall to the publishing house 'Adarsha,' claiming that three of its books were contrary to "religious sentiments."
 Although the publisher, Mahbub Rahman, sought legal recourse through the courts, he was ultimately unable to participate in the fair.

 In 2022, Hriday Chandra Mondal, a schoolteacher in Munshiganj, faced allegations of "hurting religious sentiments" after a student recorded his classroom discussion on the distinction between science and religion and posted it on social media.